ClickHouse/ClickHouse/docs/en/sql-reference/statements/kill.md

 The presence of long-running or incomplete mutations often indicates that a ClickHouse service is running poorly.
 The asynchronous nature of mutations can cause them to consume all available resources on a system.
 You may need to either:

 - Pause all new mutations, `INSERT`s , and `SELECT`s and allow the queue of mutations to complete.
-- Or manually kill some of these mutations by sending a `KILLSIG` command.
+- Or manually kill some of these mutations by sending a `KILL` command.

 ``` sql
 KILL MUTATION [ON CLUSTER cluster]